sparshgup/QNL-Net/README.md

 The Quantum Self-Attention Neural Network (QSA-NN) is composed of the [ZFeatureMap](https://qiskit.org/documentation/stubs/qiskit.circuit.library.ZFeatureMap.html) to encode data and the Quantum Self-Attention circuit to perform computation.

-Then, a neural network implementation based on the Sampler primitive, [SamplerQNN](https://qiskit.org/ecosystem/machine-learning/stubs/qiskit_machine_learning.neural_networks.SamplerQNN.html#qiskit_machine_learning.neural_networks.SamplerQNN), is used to take in our parametrized Quantum Self-Attention circuit with our weight parameters, combined with our feature map and its input parameters.
+Then, a neural network implementation based on the Estimator primitive, [EstimatorQNN](https://qiskit.org/ecosystem/machine-learning/stubs/qiskit_machine_learning.neural_networks.EstimatorQNN.html), for binary-class models or the Sampler primitive, [SamplerQNN](https://qiskit.org/ecosystem/machine-learning/stubs/qiskit_machine_learning.neural_networks.SamplerQNN.html#qiskit_machine_learning.neural_networks.SamplerQNN), for multi-class models, is used to take in our parametrized Quantum Self-Attention circuit with our weight parameters, combined with our feature map and its input parameters.

 The output of this quantum neural network is then mapped to the output classes using a custom interpret function.